 There is SO much going and “growing” on with us in the new year.
 We’ve had an influx of new followers to our site, so I want to take out some time and introduce myself to you, our family, and our farm.
 This is not something we normally do, but as our farm grows, we still want to keep that personal touch so here goes….

 My name is Rachel and Hawkins Homestead Farm is owned and operated by myself and my husband, Brandon.
 We have 2 boys at home and they help as well with day to day operations.
 Although we live in Kinsey now, we’re original New Yorkers having moved here in late 2015.

 I believe in all things organic!
 Not necessarily USDA organic, but more like created by God.
 Like found in nature or naturally occurring.
 This carries on through the food we eat and what we put on our bodies.
-This belief has guided our farm practices here and so we grow and produce vegetables, eggs, and poultry that is always chemical free.
+This belief has guided our farm practices here and so we grow and produce vegetables, eggs, fruit, and poultry that is always chemical free.

 We don’t have an agricultural background, so everything we’ve learned has been through prayer, research, planning, preparation, and of course trial and error.